-Following the creation of a Bishop’s Mission Order to draw together the Anglican churches in Falmouth, we are creating a thriving new church community, based at All Saints Church, which will also act as a resource for the whole Deanery, plus the use of the existing church café at KCM as a Student Hub called Huddle café.
+Following the creation of a Bishop’s Mission Order to draw together the Anglican churches in Falmouth, we are creating a thriving new church community which will also act as a resource for the whole Deanery, plus the use of the existing church café at KCM as a Student Hub and café called Huddle.

 WHEN WILL TRANSFORMING MISSION START?

 The Transforming Mission programme is already under way, recruiting key positions and getting premises ready for the start of the new ministries.
-We are planning on opening the Huddle Café before the end of the year, supporting new students as they settle in Falmouth with the aim to start contemporary services in All Saints in the New Year.
+Huddle Café opened in December 2017 and it is already supporting students as they settle in Falmouth and is building a role as a hub within the community.
+The aim is to start contemporary services in the New Year.

 WHO IS WORKING ON TRANSFORMING MISSION?